fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 <div class="content">

-We will next implement a React-app which uses the GraphQL server we created.
+We will next implement a React app which uses the GraphQL server we created.

 The current code of the server can be found on [Github](https://github.com/fullstack-hy2020/graphql-phonebook-backend/tree/part8-3), branch <i>part8-3</i>.

-In theory, we could use GraphQL with HTTP POST -requests.
-The following shows an example of this with Postman.
+In theory, we could use GraphQL with HTTP POST requests.
+The following shows an example of this with Postman:

 ![](../../images/8/8.png)

-The communication works by sending HTTP POST -requests to http://localhost:4000/graphql.
+The communication works by sending HTTP POST requests to http://localhost:4000/graphql.
 The query itself is a string sent as the value of the key <i>query</i>.

-We could take care of the communication between the React-app and GraphQl by using Axios.
-However most of the time it is not very sensible to do so.
-It is a better idea to use a higher order library capable of abstracting the unnecessary details of the communication.
+We could take care of the communication between the React app and GraphQL by using Axios.
+However, most of the time, it is not very sensible to do so.
+It is a better idea to use a higher-order library capable of abstracting the unnecessary details of the communication.

-At the moment there are two good options: [Relay](https://facebook.github.io/relay/) by Facebook and [Apollo Client](https://www.apollographql.com/docs/react/), which is the client side of the same library we used in the previous section.
+At the moment, there are two good options: [Relay](https://facebook.github.io/relay/) by Facebook and [Apollo Client](https://www.apollographql.com/docs/react/), which is the client side of the same library we used in the previous section.
 Apollo is absolutely the most popular of the two, and we will use it in this section as well.

 ### Apollo client